 I’ve creatively titled this tool “The Shapes Diagram.”
-I use it with 90% of my pastoral counseling clients because it takes complex ideas (like emotions and inner healing) and makes them a bit more concrete.
+I use it with 90% of my clients because it takes complex ideas (like emotions and inner healing) and makes them a bit more concrete.

 This diagram basically designed itself as I was trying to communicate some core emotional health ideas to Cambodians in Khmer.
 It wasn’t that my clients were dumb, it was that I lacked enough language skill to accurately describe some things.